-News and Information is part of the Communication Arts division in the College of Fine Arts.
+News and Information is offered through the division of Communication Arts in the Warren M. Angell College of Fine Arts.

 |Bachelor of Arts (B.A.) in News and Information|

 What makes an OBU News and Information (Journalism) degree special?